p5quared/local-proj/README.md

 The first part of that statement is a bit vage... like will be available when?
 Someday?
 Today?

 Also don't lie on your site... delete "daily".
-In fact, if you really wanted to improve on the idea of schedule changes, you should update things on your business profile on Google and use site <alerts> to notify site visitors of updates.
+In fact, if you really wanted to improve on the idea of schedule changes, you should update things on your business profile on Google.
+Additionally, I think using alerts on the webpage is a better, albeit more time consuming, practice.

 ##### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).